carpentries-incubator/ml4bio-workshop/_episodes/02-GUI-introduction.md

 For each metric, classwise values as well as their average are computed.
 For example, the precision of the classifier on class 0 on the training data is 0.89.
 The classifier's overall precision on the training data is 0.9.
+These evaluation metrics will be discussed later in the workshop.
+For now, all you need to know is that in general higher numbers indicate better performance.

 - **Examine plots.**
 Three types of plots that reflect the classifier's performance are always available.